 Historic Structures Studies or Planning

 Grants for Historic Structures Studies or Planning are awarded on an annual basis to support the completion of a Historic Structures Study or Planning – the first steps in the care of historic structures.
-The Institute can also provide guidance on how to implement the study or planning process, and where and how to secure expertise.
+The Fox Theatre may also provide guidance on how to implement the study or planning process, and where and how to secure expertise.

 The study and planning should address such needs as: